Carlos Henrique (footballer, born 2001): Career

 On 6 August 2021, Carlos Henrique was released by Atlético, and signed a one-year deal with Corinthians twenty days later; he was initially assigned to the under-20s.
 On 25 November, however, he was loaned to Portuguesa.

 After impressing with the under-20s in the 2022 Copa São Paulo de Futebol Júnior, Carlos Henrique became a regular starter for Lusa in the season, winning the Campeonato Paulista Série A2, but left in October of that year after his contract was not renewed.
 On 11 December, he agreed to a deal with Grêmio Anápolis.

 In April 2023, Carlos Henrique joined Série D side CEOV.
 On 8 December, he returned to the São Paulo state and signed for Monte Azul, but played only six matches before moving back to Goiás with Trindade the following 22 April.

 On 28 June 2024, Carlos Henrique returned to Portuguesa for the Copa Paulista.
 He was announced at ASA on 26 November, but moved to Água Santa on 4 April 2025.

 On 6 November 2025, São José-SP announced the signing of Carlos Henrique for the upcoming season.
+He joined Treze the following 24 April, and despite the club's elimination from the 2026 Série D, he still renewed his contract until the end of 2027 on 3 August.

+On 28 August 2026, Carlos Henrique returned to the Águia do Vale for the state cup knockout rounds.